startersclan/docker-sourceservers/README.md

 #### ENTRYPOINT and CMD

 The default `ENTRYPOINT` for all game images is [`"bash", "-c"`](build/Dockerfile#L72), and the `CMD` is [`""`](build/Dockerfile#L73).
-These values make it convenient in development environments wherein the game's command line can simply be appended as the final argument to the `docker run` command.
-The default entrypoint also allows a string of runtime initialization commands to be executed at runtime, similar to what's typically achieved using entrypoint scripts such as `docker-entrypoint.sh`.
+These values allow a string of initialization commands to be executed before invocation of the game binary, similar to what is commonly achieved with `docker-entrypoint.sh` or multi-line commands in `docker-compose.yml`.

-Each of the default values can also be overridden at runtime, a feature well supported by container orchestration tools.
-Alternatively, they can be modified as part of the build steps in custom images.
+While the default values may not always be intuitive, they can be overridden with `docker run --entrypoint`, or with container manifests such as `docker-compose.yml`.
+Alternatively, they can be modified with custom built images.

-In environments supporting use of init containers for provisioning game containers with their necessary configuration before application startup, the recommended approach is to set the *game binary* as the container's `ENTRYPOINT` and its *arguments* as the container's `CMD`, as is documented [here](#starting).

 #### WORKDIR